pagkly/Zed/Investopedia3/Simple Agreement for Future Tokens (SAFT).md

 ## Understanding SAFTs

 A SAFT is a form of an investment contract.
-They were created as a way to help new cryptocurrency ventures raise money without breaking financial regulations, specifically, regulations that govern when an investment is considered a [security](https://www.investopedia.com/terms/s/security.asp).
+They were created as a way to help new cryptocurrency ventures raise money without breaking financial regulations, specifically, regulations that govern when an investment is considered a [[security]](https://www.investopedia.com/terms/s/security.asp).

 The speed at which cryptocurrencies have grown has far outpaced the speed at which regulators have addressed legal issues.
-It wasn’t until 2017 that the [Securities and Exchange Commission](https://www.investopedia.com/terms/s/sec.asp) (SEC) provided substantial guidance on when the sale of an [initial coin offering](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp) (ICO) or other tokens would be considered the same as the sale of a security.
+It wasn’t until 2017 that the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC) provided substantial guidance on when the sale of an [[initial coin offering]](https://www.investopedia.com/terms/i/initial-coin-offering-ico.asp) (ICO) or other tokens would be considered the same as the sale of a security.

-One of the most important regulatory hurdles that a new crypto venture must pass is the [Howey Test](https://www.investopedia.com/terms/h/howey-test.asp).
+One of the most important regulatory hurdles that a new crypto venture must pass is the [[Howey Test]](https://www.investopedia.com/terms/h/howey-test.asp).
 The U.S. Supreme Court created this in 1946 in its ruling on _Securities and Exchange Commission v.
 W. J. Howey Co.,_ and it is used to determine whether a transaction is considered a security.

 ### Regulations